QEHackClub/blot-projects/README.md

 # blot-projects
-a collection of mine and my students blot works
+a collection of some of mine and my clubs blot works